The Space Pirates: Plot

 Beacons on the space lanes are being blown up and plundered for precious argonite by a gang of space pirates led by Caven, and his associate Dervish.
 The Earth Space Corps cruiser V-41 notices the destruction of the beacon and, with General Hermack and Major Warne in charge, sets out to apprehend the pirates.
 Another beacon is destroyed despite their best efforts, and the fragments are stolen using rocket propulsion.
 Hermack deploys troops to all nearby beacons to prevent another robbery.

 The TARDIS crew arrive on Beacon Alpha Four shortly before the pirates reach it.
-Caven and his men kill the security force there, save Lt Sorba, who is taken as a hostage, and the pirates seal the time travellers in part of the Beacon before blowing it to pieces.
+Caven and his men kill the security force there and the pirates seal the time travellers in part of the Beacon before blowing it to pieces.
 Fortunately the beacon falls into discrete, sealed pieces and the Doctor, Jamie, and Zoe find themselves inside one.
 The eccentric Milo Clancey, in his aged ship, the LIZ-79, rescues them – but they cannot retrieve the TARDIS, which is in a separate segment taken by the pirates.

 The nearest inhabited world is Ta, dominated by the Issigri Mining Corporation, whose leader is Madeleine Issigri.
-The firm was founded by her father and Clancey, and the latter is now suspected of Dom Issigri’s murder, though nothing has been proved.
-Hermack visits Ta, believing that Clancey, whom he suspects of being the pirate leader, will end up there in due course – and he is right.
+The firm was founded by her father, Dom, and Clancey, and the latter is suspected of the former's murder.
+Hermack visits Ta, believing that Clancey, whom he suspects of being the pirate leader, will end up there in due course.
 However, Hermack leaves just as Clancey and the TARDIS crew reach Ta.
 Zoe has plotted the trajectory of the segments of the beacon and believes they were headed for Ta as well, and the Doctor and his companions soon find the pirate headquarters.
-They evade capture and make contact with Clancey.